Dawid Stachyra

 Dawid Stachyra (born 15 August 1985) is a speedway rider from Poland.

 Career

 He rode in the top tier of British Speedway riding for the Poole Pirates during the 2013 Elite League speedway season.
 He started his speedway career in England riding for the Ipswich Witches in 2009.

-In 2017, he won the Argentine Championship.
+In 2016 he signed for Berwick Bandits and in 2017, he won the Argentine Championship.